Don’t believe everything you read.

 They also were significantly more likely to have used illegal drugs.
 Roughly 53 percent compared with just 2 percent of “never users.”

 This finding was not included in the Salon article.

 These statistics, though, aren’t a distraction from the argument that heavy cannabis users appear to have lower average BMI, but as an alternate explanation.

 “The heavy users of cannabis in our study were also younger and had a very high prevalence of other illegal drug use.
 This is very likely to explain much of the apparent cannabis-BMI association,” explained Nielson.

 Although Nielson’s findings on BMI were incidental, there is some prior research into the relationship between marijuana use and BMI.

 Marijuana research remains a tricky subject because, despite legalization in numerous states, it remains a Schedule 1 drug.

-The Drug Enforcement Agency (DEA) defines Schedule 1 drugs as having a high potential for abuse and no accepted medical uses.
+The Drug Enforcement Administration (DEA) defines Schedule 1 drugs as having a high potential for abuse and no accepted medical uses.

 This classification makes it more expensive and harder for researchers to access.